 Video helps modern manufacturing facilities view their operations in a way spreadsheets can’t — it provides an objective view that can spotlight opportunities, and it offers a more visual, engaging way to connect management and workforce.

 Documenting a complete production process at most manufacturing facilities today can be almost impossible.
 The detail required often generates instruction manuals more akin to textbooks — that go out of date every time a step is altered or production standard revised.

 Video offers a better option, helping businesses manufacturing virtually anything to easily record with multiple cameras and observe production processes in full, and requiring no more time than they actually take to happen.
-Such video documentation needn’t be expensive either — with Panopto, you can record any process anywhere with any camera — even a smartphone — and instantly upload it to a central video library where it can be shared and searched by anyone in the organization.
+Such video documentation needn’t be expensive either — with Panopto, you can record any process anywhere with any camera — even a smartphone — and instantly upload it to a secure online video library where it can be shared and searched by anyone in the organization.

 There is a crisis looming in the manufacturing industry — as veteran employees near retirement, organizations are about to lose untold amounts of institutional knowledge and subject matter expertise.
 How certain processes work, quick tips for on-site repairs, the tolerances of specific units, and dozens of other little facts only experience can teach — without an effective way to capture that information, businesses will only be able to watch as it walks out the door.